 Why is this important?

 Over 300 million people each year are in need of humanitarian health assistance due to natural disasters and conflicts.
-With global trends such as climate change, a growing and ageing population, the increasing frequency and scale of natural disasters, and the persistency of conflicts - humanitarian health needs are growing.

 How are we helping?

 The European Commission provides around €200 million every year to support humanitarian health programmes.
 This amounts to up to 30% of global humanitarian health funding.

 Recent examples of operations include providing direct assistance to containing the spread of the Ebola virus across West Africa, and running a vaccination campaign against polio in Ukraine.
 The European Commission's Humanitarian Aid and Civil Protection department (ECHO) also provides free health care, treatment of severe and moderate malnutrition and access to safe water.